-Oofy here: Editorial: Tell me if it’s the same for you: when I hear a fellow speaking.
-What they say makes perfect sense.
+Oofy here: Editorial: I hear a fellow speaking.
+Makes perfect sense.
 Beautifully expressed.
 A treat.
-When I think of saying anything m’self, I get plenty of phrases alright.
+Then think of saying something m’self, I get the phrases.
 Jumbled up though.
 Can’t work out which comes first.
-But when I get going I don’t sound too bad.
-Then I wonder if it was actually like that for the other fellow.
-So I tell myself that I think I’m in control and that I must be quite smart to get the words to come out in the right order, but actually someone else is in control and is speaking through me.
-Makes me think of aliens.
+When I get going.
+Not too bad.
+Then I wonder if it was the same for the other fellow.
+So I tell myself I’m in control and quite smart to get the words out right, but actually must be something else in control and speaking through me.
+Aliens!

 Point is.
 Red books.
 Was Repton speaking for himself or was he just a mouth-piece for an alien?
 Did he understand the picturesque, or did he just go along with us, without thinkin’ for himself?
 So how can the Professor distinguish components of the landscape that are Reptonian from things that would have happened anyway?
 Memo to the Prof. Type-setter.
 Translate.

 The kitchen garden terrace